PDS-Lab/SynerKV/README.md

-# SynerKV: A Cost-Efficient Cloud LSM Store by Exploiting Parallelism of Block and Object Hybrid Storage
+# SynerKV: A Write-Optimized Cloud LSM Store by Exploiting Parallelism of Block and Object Hybrid Storage

 ## Overview